50 Essential Accessories for Men Over 50

 Even though ties aren't mandatory these days, if you're going to wear one, you'd best do it right.
 A tie without a tie clip is like a suit jacket without a pocket square.
 It works, sure.
 But why condemn your wardrobe to permanent B-minus status?
 The good news: There's no need to be fancy.
 A simple silver-tone piece, like this trusty option from Banana Republic, will work with your entire wardrobe.

 Weddings.
 Graduations.
 Anniversaries.
 Milestone birthdays.
 Sometimes, life requires you to dress to the nines.
-A pure sterling piece, like this artfully striped Thom Browne tie bar, is fit for even the most lavish celebrations.
+A customized piece, like this monogrammed tie clip, is the perfect way to upgrade any outfit.

 A wallet worthy of your money

 When it comes to the thing that holds your money, it's worth investing in quality.
 This handsome leather wallet from Frye is timeless and durable, meaning it'll look just as good today as it does a decade from now.